 My ‘discovery’ of this famous tree, located in the Flinders Ranges and photographed by Harold Cazneaux in 1937, compelled me to research it ahead of my planned Big Trip North.
 I found, to my bemusement, two versions of the original photo, but one was a mirror image of the other.
 Is there a mystery or a simple explanation?
 Either way, how do I know which is the true image?

-This happened with Natalie, my then 17 year old stepdaughter, at the helm.
+This happened with my then 17-year-old stepdaughter at the helm.
 Fortunately, it wasn’t serious for her.
 It just wrote the bike off.
 It was a sight to arrive half an hour afterwards and find her sitting on the gutter with helmet still on!
 There was a good reason for that – at least, for her.